 This cedar plank salmon recipe with dill sauce is a staple in our house, especially in the summer.
 We always have the ingredients on hand.
-Wild salmon, fresh dill, ,lemon and either low fat sour cream or yogurt works great.
+Wild salmon, fresh dill, lemon and either low fat sour cream or yogurt.
 The lemony dill sauce would be fantastic served alongside air fryer sea bass as well!

 The planked salmon is whipped up in no time and provides an elegant and hassle free dinner.
-When I came home the other night and saw these beautiful pink pieces of salmon flesh laying atop of the wood planks, I couldn’t help but not share it with the world.
+When I came home the other night and saw these beautiful pink pieces of salmon flesh laying atop of the wood planks.

 How to Cook with Cedar Planks

 Nowadays, you can find wood planks at many grocery stores and even home improvement stores, such as Home Depot or Lowes.
 Amazon can deliver Cedar Planks.
 Cedar is the more common type of wood used, but I have also seen oak wood planks as well as hickory and apple wood.
 Just make sure it is safe for cooking and not treated.

 All you need to do is soak the planks in water (or even better, try it with beer or even wine, which is my next project!) for at least 2 hours and you're good to go.
 Remove the planks from soaking and place the salmon fillets on the planks.
 Then grill as usual.